How to prevent common workplace hearing problems [2025]

 In occupational noise scenarios, more precautions are necessary – and required.
 Noise controls are the first line of defense against excessive noise exposure.
 When at work, here are best practices for employers (and how employees can benefit):

-• Use hearing protection – In addition to the precautions above, hearing protection devices (HPDs) like earmuffs or earplugs are the last line of defense to help control exposure to noise.
+• Use hearing protection: In addition to the precautions above, hearing protection devices (HPDs), such as earmuffs or earplugs, are the last line of defense to help control exposure to noise.

 HexArmor® can help

-There are several factors to consider when choosing which earplug or earmuff technology is right for you, which is why HexArmor® offers a variety of hearing safety information as well as varying levels of hearing protection so you can be properly protected for your specific application and environment.
+There are several factors to consider when choosing the right earplug or earmuff technology, which is why HexArmor® offers a variety of hearing safety information, as well as varying levels of hearing protection, to ensure you are adequately protected for your specific application and environment.

 Let us know if you need help finding what you need or if you're ready to start a trial—our Solution Specialists are ready to help.
 Call 1.877.MY ARMOR or send us a message.